Three pits have already been dug at the construction site on Pravdy Avenue, and construction is associated with the well-known company Stolitsa Group.

 Unofficially, the builders told reporters that the developer of the site is supposedly the well-known capital construction company Stolitsa Group.
 “This is the same company that built the residential complex across the road, that is, Stolitsa Group,” Telegraph’s interlocutor anonymously admitted.

-Let us note that on the other side of Vygovskogo Street, the so-called “Warsaw Microdistrict” was erected, the customer of which was the state enterprise “Agrokombinat Pushcha-Voditsa”, which owned this land.
+It should be noted that on the other side of Vygovskogo Street, the so-called “Warsaw microdistrict” was erected, the customer of which was the state enterprise “Agrokombinat Pushcha-Voditsa”, which owned this land.
 And the developer is Stolitsa Group.

 According to the YouControl analytical system, the land plot on which pits are being dug for new buildings is also owned by the State Enterprise “Agricultural Complex Pushcha-Voditsa”.
 The total area of the land plot is 86 hectares. (cadastral number - 8000000000:91:400:0101) Its official value, according to state estimates, is 1.3 billion hryvnia (as of 2021).